seafoam6/seafoam6.github.io/_posts/2015-08-11-working-with-scanner.markdown

 #### Solution

 It took me a while to figure out because I was so focused on passing the model into the controller on submit.
-My fix was to call this on submit
+My fix was check the value of the input AFTER the form was submitted.
+There's no 'real' submitting in javascript anyway, right?

 ```
 var scannerField =  angular.element(document.getElementById('scannerField')).val();
 ```

-I then pass around scannerField to any service or model that might need it.
+after submission I then pass around scannerField to any service or model that might need it.
 Neat-o.